 Prosciutto is an Italian dry-cured ham made from a pig's or wild boar's hind leg.
 It undergoes a 12-month curing process and has a salty, slightly sweet flavor.

-The texture is tender and delicate, making it perfect for thinly sliced presentations.
+The tender and delicate texture makes it perfect for thinly sliced presentations.

 5. Calabrese Salami